Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 Audio & Sound

-The music for Attack on Titan was composed by Hiroyuki Sawano, a rather new composer who began his anime work in 2006 and got a serious boost to his reputation through Kill la Kill and this show, and let me just say that this particular soundtrack is bloody fantastic.
+The music for Attack on Titan was composed by Hiroyuki Sawano, a rather new composer who began his anime work in 2006 and got a serious boost to his reputation through Kill la Kill- let me just say that the soundtrack of this show is bloody fantastic.

 What I particularly like about the soundtrack is how it constantly shifts itself, even within the individual tracks themselves, providing a rich experience that reacts to what’s happening on the screen.
 One moment you have Eren and friends reflecting on their lives and thinking how well things go, before it all goes downhill as the music aims to punch your guts out.